-Microsoft recently released a Proof of Concept (POC) for a new tool, the Office 365 Network Performance tool, that shows you the network latency to the nearest Office 365 service “front door” when you input a location.
+Microsoft recently released a Proof of Concept (POC) for a new tool, the Office 365 Network Onboarding tool, that shows you the network latency to the nearest Office 365 service “front door” when you input a location.
 To quote Microsoft’s networking page:

 End user connections are dynamically routed to the nearest Office 365 entry point by the Microsoft Global Network’s Distributed Service Front Door infrastructure, and traffic is then routed internally to data and service endpoints over Microsoft’s ultra-low latency high availability dark fiber.

 Low network latency and reliability are the most significant factors that determine the quality of the end user experience between Office 365 clients and Office 365 front doors.
 Once you get into the Microsoft front door, access to a particular resource should be fast as you’re traversing the Microsoft Global Network that interconnects all of Microsoft’s datacenters, no matter where your actual data lives.

 The primary goal in designing network access to Office 365 is to minimize latency by reducing the round-trip time (RTT) from your users machines to the Microsoft Global Network.

 One of the core components of Office 365 networking is its geographical DNS routing.
 That’s where getting you to the front door starts.
 This DNS load-balancing and proximity-based routing technique tries to get you to the “front-door” of Microsoft’s network with as little latency as possible.
 The new Office 365 network tool (it should really be called an “onboarding” tool as the URL would indicate), lets you test to see where the current GEO-routing is estimating its best efforts to get you to that front door.

 When we ran the tool for the first time, it looked like there was still a bit of work to be done.
 We entered our current location (Boston, MA) and it returned the following:

 Your network perimeter location is Lexington, MA, US.